Alymcgeel/ContextSearchHelper/README.txt

 On a english system the standard section is called "Application".
 This string has to be edited in case the system is not an english one.

+To run the Word AddIn Project it could be possible that a new certificate must be installed.
+To do this, go to the project settings and under the sign tab just create a new test certificate